 Half and half

-This is actually my current set of nails as I tap up this post, and I’m as obsessed with them now as I was when I had them three weeks ago.
 This particular design sees each nail half tortoise shell, and the other half a coloured French manicure.
-I opted for one hand pink tips and the other lime green, finishing off the edges with a gold chrome.
+I opted for one hand pink tips and the other lime green which really makes this mani pop.
+The chrome detailing is such a beaut addition and really finishes off the overall look.

 Something a little different to that rich, caramely tortoise shell is the blonde torties.
 It is to traditional tortie what blondies are to brownies – almost identical, but with a different kind of flavour with all the same delight.
 Like Chloe said above, this is more of a creamy beige colour instead, offering more of a contrast between the base and the pattern.